+Precalculus

-Precalculus Course Code: 02110G1000 1 Credit Prerequisite: Algebra II with Trig OR Algebra II with Statistics Optional Note Packet: \$12 A course involving an in-depth analysis of trigonometry.
-Other topics include families of functions,
+Course Code: 02110G1000 1 Credit

+Prerequisite: Algebra II with Statistics Optional Note Packet: \$20

 A course involving an in-depth analysis of trigonometry.
 Other topics include families of functions, complex numbers, polar equations, vectors, conic sections, logarithmic and exponential equations, and limits.
 This course provides the background needed for entry into calculus.